 Proper supervision is essential to a successful job match.
 As a supervisor of student staff members, you have several responsibilities.
 You are responsible to your own supervisor to manage your student staffing resources efficiently and effectively to meet departmental goals.
 You are responsible to insure that the necessary employment-related forms and procedures are properly handled so that students are authorized for payroll.
-You authorize time sheets on a monthly basis and monitor earnings to insure students do not exceed their work awards.
+You authorize time sheets on a semi-monthly basis and monitor earnings to insure students do not exceed their work awards.
 In addition, your role is to train, motivate, guide, and evaluate the student staff member.
 Like all other employees of the University, students need to know the goals your department is working toward and that their work is important and necessary to reach those goals.

 In carrying out these responsibilities, you not only accomplish the work within your own department, but you also influence your student staff members in significant ways.
 As a mentor and resource person, you affect student retention by providing a support system for students.
 Studies have shown that working on campus tends to increase the likelihood that students will remain in school.
 You educate students about the world of work.
 You also serve as a model for the development of a work ethic and good work habits.

 Student staff members' work performance is most satisfactory when:

 An employee is more likely to be enthusiastic about the job when there is a clear understanding of how his or her job performance affects the department.
 Upon hiring a student, the supervisor should plan a thorough orientation program to welcome and introduce the new student employee.